Hypervigilance - Always 'On Alert'

 Hypervigilance: When You're Always 'On Alert'

 You know that feeling of never quite being able to relax?
-Like a part of you is always scanning the horizon for danger, waiting for the other shoe to drop -even when logically, you know you’re safe?
+Like a part of you is always a little on edge as if it’s expecting danger, even when logically, you know you’re safe?
 That's hypervigilance.
+I spend much of my earlier years in that state.

-Hypervigilance is a state of heightened alertness and sensitivity to your environment.
+Hypervigilance is a state of heightened alertness and sensitivity to our environment.
 It often arises from past trauma or prolonged stress, especially if you grew up in a chaotic or emotionally unpredictable home.
-It's your nervous system's attempt to keep you safe.
-And while it's a clever survival mechanism, it's exhausting if it's your default mode.
+It's our nervous system's attempt to keep you safe, and while it's a clever survival mechanism, it's exhausting if it's your default mode.

 Signs You Might Be Hypervigilant: